Patna district: History

 Patna is one of the oldest continuously inhabited places in the world.
-Patna was founded in 490 BCE by the king of Magadha.
+Patna was founded in 490 BCE by the king of Magadha Ajatashatru.
 Ancient Patna, known as Pataliputra, was the capital of the Magadha Empire under the Haryanka, Nanda, Mauryan, Shunga, Gupta and Pala empires.
 Pataliputra was a seat of learning and fine arts.
 Patliputra was home to many mathematicians, astronomers, astrologists and scholars including Gautam Buddha, Aryabhata, Panini, Vātsyāyana, Chanakya and Kālidāsa.
 Its population during the Maurya period (around 400 BCE) was about 400,000.
 Patna served as the seat of power, political and cultural centre of the Indian subcontinent.
 With the fall of the Gupta Empire, Patna lost its glory.
 It was revived again in the 17th century by the British as a centre of international trade.

 Main street of Patna, showing one side of the Chowk, 1814–15.

 City of Patna, on the River Ganges, 19th-century painting.

 Modern history

 The modern district of Patna was created in September 1770 as a provincial council by the British, to supervise revenue matters of Bihar.
 In 1793, Patna became a separate judicial district.
 This led to the foundation of the modern district.

-The reorganization of the districts in the State took effect in 1972.
-On November 9, 1972, Nalanda district was constituted by carving out the Bihar Sharif sub-division of Patna district.
+The reorganisation of the districts in the State took effect in 1972.
+On 9 November 1972, Nalanda district was constituted by carving out the Bihar Sharif sub-division of Patna district.